Learning Your Way Without Map or Compass: Panoramic Target Driven Visual Navigation: Problem Setup

 Our navigation pipeline, denoted as $\Pi$, takes as input the observation of the current state $s_i$ at time step $i$, the target information $g$, and outputs an action $a_i \in \{forward, right, left, done\}$.

 The \textit{left}\,/\,\textit{right} action indicates turning the agent in place left\,/\,right 10 degrees and the \textit{forward} action moves the agent 0.1$m$ ahead.
 The unknown transition model $\Gamma$ of the environment updates the state, denoted by $s_{i+1} = \Gamma(s_i, a_i)$, when an action $a_i$ is executed.
-The objective is that given any goal $g$ in the map, a maximum number of steps $T$, and a success threshold $\zeta$, our navigation pipeline $\Pi$ can generate a sequence of actions $\{a_i\}, i\in[t]$, which satisfies (1) $t < T$, (2) $a_t = done$, (3) the final location of the robot is within $\zeta$ meter of the target location, and (4) the length of the path should be as short as possible.
+The objective is that given any goal $g$ in the map, a maximum number of steps $T$, and a success threshold $\zeta$, our navigation pipeline $\Pi$ can generate a sequence of actions $\{a_i\}, i\in[t]$, which satisfies (1) $t < T$; (2) $a_t = done$; (3) the final location of the robot is within $\zeta$ meter of the target location; and (4) the length of the path should be as short as possible.
 Our navigation pipeline is fully automated as it learns to stop at the goal and does not require human intervention through the whole process.
+We choose 0.1$m$ and 10 degrees because they allow for the correct discretization of the original planned path within an error of 0.01$m$ of the goal location.
+We could choose smaller values, but instead we strike a good balance between time to plan and accuracy of the approximated path.

 The state $s_i$ is the current RGBD visual observation and a history buffer of 4 concatenated past RGBD images, both of which are from the agent's viewpoint.
 The goal information $g$ is a set of 8 panoramic RGBD images.
 An example of the state and the goal information is shown in Figure~\ref{fig:title_picture}.